University Catalog 2024-2025

 Departments: The academic units of the university within colleges or schools; administered by chairs or directors.

 Elective: Course chosen by the student, as opposed to a required course.
-The term "elective", without a qualifier, will be understood to be a free elective, chosen by the student at his or her option from all the courses offered by the university for degree credit, with due regard for prerequisites and subject to restrictions of the school or college in which the student is enrolled.
+The term "elective", without a qualifier, will be understood to be a free elective, chosen by the student at their option from all the courses offered by the university for degree credit, with due regard for prerequisites and subject to restrictions of the school or college in which the student is enrolled.

 Equivalent: When used in a course prerequisite [e.g., "Prereq: SOCI 101 or equivalent"], this term means either credit in a comparable course, or equivalency to be determined by individual department.